 Also be sure to check out the Arthurian Legends 101 article for links to more resources like this.

 What’s on the Ancient Arthurian Text timeline?

 This timeline does not attempt to list everything with any connection to the Arthurian legends.
 Doing so would be all but impossible, even for ancient texts.
-But we do attempt to list most of the more significant contributions to the Arthurian tradition.
-And we’ve also attempted to keep our list to that which is easiest to obtain.
+But I do attempt to list most of the more significant contributions to the Arthurian tradition.
+And I’ve also attempted to keep my list to that which is easiest to obtain.
 Some stories are highly obscure and hard to track down.
 For this reason, we try and stick with the tales that you can easily get your hands on.